 Certificates are a great way to learn new skills and increase your employability without going through an entire degree program.
 Certificates are typically 2-3 semesters in length.

 Please be sure to see a Computer Technologies faculty member for advising.
 Once you declare a degree, diploma or certificate, you will receive an email with an advisor's contact information.
 If you are a new student, please bring your PIE form (received during placement testing) when you meet with your advisor the first time.
 Due to sequencing of courses, it is critical to meet regularly with your advisor in the CT department to ensure prereqisites are met.

-Taking an online course requires a student with motivation and access to the neccessary pc and software requirements.
+Taking an online course requires a student with motivation and access to the necessary pc and software requirements.
 If you are new to taking courses online, you also may want to take an online orientation workshop, offered in the Balsam building at the beginning of the semester.
 This will help you get up to speed on how to use Moodle to navigate your online course.
-Please contact Kathie Doole at email@example.com for more information.
+Please contact Kathie Doole at firstname.lastname@example.org for more information.

 Find out more about specific online courses.

 Sample Student Work